nginx/unit-docs/source/howto/modules.rst

           unit version: |version|
           configured as ./configure <./configure flags>

 #.
-Edit the :file:`unit-php7.3.spec` file as follows (see inline comments for
+Edit the :file:`unit-php7.3.spec` file, adding the commands that download
-   details):
+   Unit sources, :ref:`configure <installation-src-modules>` and build your custom module, then put it where Unit will find it:

    .. subs-code-block:: spec